-Metro Transfer Academies
+Metro Transfer Program

-Metro Transfer Academies (Metro) prepares students for transfer, community engagement and meaningful careers.
-Metro students take general education classes together, building close relationships among peers, faculty and counselors and giving students an educational home at City College.
-The Metro program includes academic counseling, tutoring, a student resource room, peer mentors and an emphasis on social justice and developing strong academic skills.

-Metro has Academies with the following themes: Science, Health, Education and Social Services; Diversity Studies at the Mission Center and Design, Media Arts and Communication.
-Metro's outreach is geared towards high schools, community based organizations, and classes that serve students who are first-generation, low-income and/or historically underrepresented.
+Metro Transfer Program (Metro) prepares students for transfer, community engagement and meaningful careers.
+Metro scholars receive personalized support for college success and take general education courses together, build close relationships with classmates and faculty, and get additional support in preparation for transfer.
+The Metro program includes academic support, academic counseling, tutoring, a student resource room, peer mentors, connections to scholarships, support with the transfer process and an emphasis on social justice and developing strong academic skills.
+Metro's outreach is geared towards high schools, community-based organizations, and classes that serve students who are first-generation, low-income and/or historically underserved.
+Metro is located in MUB 338 on the Ocean Campus.

-Ocean Campus, MUB 338.
 Contact metro@ccsf.edu or 415-452-5237 for more information.